isaulfelipe/Caminho-Do-Hardware-Circuitos-Arquitetura-Organizacao/README.md

    * É a AND com uma Not no final
       * Só é falso quando todas as proposiçãoes são verdadeiras.
 #### 1.3.4 Or:
-   * É verdade quando no mínimo umas das proposiçãoes é verdadeira.
+   * É verdade quando no mínimo umas das entradas é verdadeira.
       * Mantra da Or: 1 na entrada, 1 na saída.
 #### 1.3.5 Nor:
    * É uma Or com uma Not no final.